ljjTYJR/PapersReading/Point_Set_Registration.md

   >
   >  [[url]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8794011)  [[pdf]](./papers/Speeding Up Iterative Closest Point Using Stochastic Gradient Descent.pdf)

+  - Summary
-  - SGD-ICP: Use stochastic gradient descent (SGD) to iterate the parameter.
+    - Use stochastic gradient descent (SGD) to iterate the parameter.
+  - Why
+    - The gradient: In a short process, the correspondence points are fixed, the function can be viewed as differentiable.
   - Faster than standard ICP and GICP, not resulting in loss in accuracy.

 - **Estimating Motion Uncertainty with Bayesian ICP** :heavy_check_mark: